Marching Through Georgia: Postwar

-Sherman himself came to loathe "Marching Through Georgia" because of its ubiquity in the North, being performed unremittingly at public functions he attended.
+Sherman himself came to loathe "Marching Through Georgia" because it was performed unremittingly at public functions he attended.
+(Note: Bowman does not mention the extent to which "Marching Through Georgia" was played at encampments but instead says that "Sherman's businesslike approach to war made him disdainful of any accolades for his work".)
 When he reviewed the national encampment of the GAR in 1890, the hundreds of bands present played the tune every time they passed him for an unbroken seven hours.
-Eyewitnesses claim that "his patience collapsed and he declared that he would never again attend another encampment until every band in the United States had signed an agreement not to play 'Marching Though Georgia' in his presence."
+Eyewitnesses say "his patience collapsed and he declared that he would never again attend another encampment until every band in the United States had signed an agreement not to play 'Marching Though Georgia' in his presence".
+(Note: Sherman reflected on his time at the encampment: "Scarcely had I gotten under way, however, when the strains of that infernal tune smote upon my ear.")
 Sherman maintained his promise for all his life.
 However, the song was played at his funeral.
+Such was his vexation at Work's song that in 1890, he stated: "If I had thought when I made that march that it would have inspired anyone to compose such a piece, I would have marched around the state."

 "Marching Through Georgia" does not share the same popularity in the nation's other half.
-Irwin Silber deems it the most despised Unionist song in the South owing to its evoking a devastated Georgia at the hands of Sherman's army.
-Accordingly, Sigmund Spaeth explicitly advises readers not to sing or play Work's composition to a Southerner.
-Two incidents, both at a Democratic National Convention, exemplify Georgia's contempt for the song.
-In the 1908 convention, Georgia was one of the few states not to send its delegates to the eventual victor William Jennings Bryan; the band insultingly played "Marching Through Georgia" to express the convention's disapproval.
-A similar incident sparked in 1924.
+Irwin Silber deems it the most despised Unionist song in the South since it conjures up a devastated Georgia at the hands of Sherman's army.
+Accordingly, Sigmund Spaeth advises readers not to sing or play Work's composition to a Southerner.
+Three incidents, all at a Democratic National Convention, show Georgia's contempt for the song.
+In the 1908 convention, Georgia was one of the few states not to send its delegates to the eventual victor William Jennings Bryan; the band present insultingly played "Marching Through Georgia" to sound the convention's disapproval.
+Eight years later, in 1916, the band accidentally started playing the song but stopped in a sudden upon a warning from the presiding chair.
+A contemporary New York Times report remarked: "The only reason the band was not instantly shot was because of low visibility"; many southern delegates left in protest.
+A similar incident sparked yet again in 1924.
 When tasked to play a fitting song for the Georgia delegation, the convention's band broke into Work's piece.
-The historian John Tasker Howard remarks: "[...] when the misguided leader, stronger on geography than history, swung into Marching Through Georgia, he was greeted by a silence that turned into hisses and boos noisier than the applause he had heard before."
+The historian John Tasker Howard remarks that "when the misguided leader, stronger on geography than history, swung into Marching Through Georgia, he was greeted by a silence that turned into hisses and boos noisier than the applause he had heard before".

 Military and nationalist uses

+The "Song of the Independence Army", originally sung by the Korean Independence Army in the 1910s, uses the tune of "Marching Through Georgia".
+This version is a modern guitar adaptation performed by Baekja.